christianpflugradt/Pollywog/README.md

 ### Requirements

-* Git
+* Git (to clone the repository and checkout the latest version of Pollywog)
 * Go (if you want to build an executable)
 * Docker (if you want to build a docker image)

 ### How to compile

-These instructions should work on Linux and Mac.
-If it does not or you're building on Windows, you will probably be able to figure out yourself how to rewrite the scripts.
+This instruction should work on Linux and Mac, and likely on Windows with Linux subsystem.
+If it does not, you will probably be able to figure out yourself how to rewrite the scripts.

 1. clone this repository: `git clone https://gitlab.com/christianpflugradt/pollywog.git`
 2. enter the directory: `cd pollywog`